Understanding the True Cost of a Security Breach

 Indirect Costs

-Indirect costs of a security breach include any expense incurred that was a direct result of the breach such as lost business.
-Indirect costs are easy to overlook until a breach impacts your business.
-The impact of indirect costs should not be underestimated, as it is the indirect costs that often are the ones that make it difficult for businesses to recover from an attack.
+Indirect costs are expenses incurred as a direct result of a security breach, such as lost business.
+These costs are easy to overlook until a breach impacts your business.
+The impact of indirect costs shouldn’t be underestimated, as they often make it difficult for companies to recover from an attack.

-In a study conducted by the Ponemon Institute, it was determined that companies are spending almost twice as much on indirect costs than direct costs.
+According to a study conducted by the Ponemon Institute, companies spend almost twice as much on indirect costs as they do on direct costs.

 Indirect costs may include:

-• Employees’ time spent on recovery (downtime, time to restore, time to recover, time spent notifying customers)
+• Employee time spent on recovery (downtime, time to restore, time to recover, time spent notifying customers)

 • Negative impact on reputation